mi11km/mi11km/README.md

 ### 👏 Hi!
 I'm Masafumi Ikeyama
-- Software developer and College student in Japan
+- Software developer in Japan
+- College student at The University of Electro-Communications (電気通信大学)
 - Interested in `Cloud Native Development`, `Computational Neuroscience`